codiini/rnmobility.com/source/georgiace.md

 web site](https://sos.ga.gov/index.php/licensing/plb/45) The Professional Licensing Boards Division can be contacted at 478-207-2440.
 You may send fax information to 877-371-5712.
-Emails may be sent to nursing@sos.ga.gov.
-It may take up to ten business days to receive a reply via email.
+Emails may be sent to
+<nursing@sos.ga.gov>.
+It may take up to ten business days to receive a
+reply via email.

 * * * * *